 Occasional failure should be embraced.
 Even though those are the toughest moments to be in, they are the moments we learn the most from and give us the opportunity to be better.

-Is one of your top desires is to be better at everything you do?
+Is one of your top desires to be better at everything you do?

-Fear and Performance Like everything there is a point where too much fear will start to negatively impact performance.
+Like everything there is a point where too much fear will negatively impact performance.
 When you are at that level, stepping back and having a rational talk with yourself is key.
-If you find yourself feeling sick with nerves/fear before the start of a race, test or tough workout and it is interfering with your ability to prepare for the event, have a little talk with yourself.
-The conversation in your head will go something like this:
+If you find yourself feeling sick with nerves/fear before the start of a race, test or tough workout and it is interfering with your ability to prepare for the event, have a talk with yourself.
+The conversation in your head may go something like this:

 - Disappointing my family — remember they will love me no matter what happens.